-California Native American Day, celebrated each year on the forth Friday of September, was established in 1998 as an official state holiday to teach people of all ages about the tribal cultures, histories and heritage of California's Native American Tribes.
+California Native American Day, celebrated each year on the fourth Friday of September, was established in 1998 as an official state holiday to teach people of all ages about the tribal cultures, histories and heritage of California's Native American Tribes.

 CA Native American Tribe Map Since 1999, the San Manuel Tribal Unity and Cultural Awareness Program partnering with Cal State San Bernardino, San Bernardino City Unified School District, San Bernardino County Superintendent of Public Instruction has conducted the highly successful California Indian Cultural Awareness Conference over the week leading up to the state holiday.
 Over the years, thousands of school children have come to Cal State San Bernardino to learn the traditions of Native California.